Passaic, New Jersey

 Passaic (/pəˈseɪ.ᵻk/ pə-SAY-ik or /pəˈseɪk/ pə-SAYK) is a city in Passaic County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the city was the state's 16th-most-populous municipality, with a population of 70,537, an increase of 756 (+1.1%) from the 2010 census count of 69,781, which in turn reflected increase of 1,920 residents (+2.8%) from the 2000 census population of 67,861.
-The Census Bureau's Population Estimates Program calculated that the city's population was 69,633 in 2021, ranking the city the 541st-most-populous in the country.
-Among cities with more than 50,000 people, Passaic was the fifth-most-densely-populated municipality in the United States, with more than 22,000 people per square mile.
+As of the 2020 United States census, the city was the state's 16th-most-populous municipality, with a population of 70,537, falling behind Bayonne (ranked 16th in 2010), an increase of 756 (+1.1%) from the 2010 census count of 69,781, which in turn reflected an increase of 1,920 residents (+2.8%) from the 2000 census population of 67,861.
+The Census Bureau's Population Estimates Program calculated a population of 68,903 for 2023, making it the 552nd-most populous municipality in the nation.
+Among cities with more than 50,000 people, Passaic was the fifth-most densely populated municipality in the United States, with more than 22,000 people per square mile.

 Located north of Newark on the Passaic River, it was first settled in 1678 by Dutch traders, as Acquackanonk Township.
 The city and river get their name from the Lenape word "pahsayèk" which has been variously attributed to mean "valley" or "place where the land splits."

 History

 The city originated from a Dutch settlement on the Passaic River established in 1679 which was called Acquackanonk.
 Industrial growth began in the 19th century, as Passaic became a textile and metalworking center.

 A commercial center formed around a wharf at the foot of present-day Main Avenue.
 This came to be commonly known as Acquackanonk Landing, and the settlement that grew around it became known as the Village of Acquackanonk Landing or simply Acquackanonk Landing Settlement.
 In 1854 Alfred Speer (later owner of the city's first newspaper and public hall) and Judge Henry Simmons were the principals in a political battle over the naming of village.
 Simmons wished to keep the old name while Speer wanted to simplify it to Passaic Village.
 Speer was losing the battle however he convinced the U.S. Postmaster General to adopt the name, and hung a Passaic sign at the local railroad depot.
 The de facto name change was effective.

 Passaic was formed as an unincorporated village within Acquackanonk Township (now Clifton) on March 10, 1869.
 It was incorporated as an independent village on March 21, 1871.
-Passaic was chartered as a city on April 2, 1873.The Okonite company owned an industrial site here from 1878 to 1993.
+Passaic was chartered as a city on April 2, 1873.
+The Okonite company owned an industrial site here from 1878 to 1993.
 It was the company's headquarters and primary manufacturing plant for most of the company's history.
 Early uses of the company's insulated wires include some of the earliest telegraph cables, and the wiring for Thomas Edison's first generating plant, Pearl Street Station in Lower Manhattan.
 The property was then turned into a furniture factory, whose owners have been attempting to redevelop the property into an upscale mall since 2015.